rplotka/IntroF18/README.md

 Updated S20
 * This is being updated using VS Code and GitKraken - Both Free!
+- I also added some text to file1

 Here is the Final Test line